smlpt/deposition-detection/README.md

 The interface consists of a webserver that currently performs the following tasks:
 - capture a real-time webcam or Raspberry Pi camera feed
-- perform edge detection and temporarily stable ellipse fitting to find the region of interest: in our case this is a cylindrical container
+- perform edge detection and temporally stable ellipse fitting to find the region of interest: in our case this is a cylindrical container
-- capture a reference frame and calculate the relative HSV data for each subsequently captured frame (and their first and second derivatives
+- capture a reference frame and calculate the (smoothed) relative HSV data for each subsequently captured frame (and their first and second derivatives)

+The user interface exposes the following functionality:
+- select the camera device to use
+- change the amount of temporal smoothing applied to the masking ellipse
+- set a masking margin (range 0-1) to discard color changes at the border of the ellipse
-- select which of the captured and calculated timeseries to plot in a user defined range
+- select which of the captured and calculated timeseries to plot (individual: raw HSV, smoothed HSV, first and second derivatives)
+- select the history size to plot
-- load a CSV file with sparse threshold profiles.
-If all threshold conditions are met, alert the user visually
+- select threshold profiles from the file `profiles.csv`.
+Threshold conditions in the CSV file can be sparsely populated.
+If all threshold conditions are met, alert the user visually with a popup.
+This uses the smoothed values for threshold checking, not the raw values that could fluctuate a lot
+- set an alpha value for decay smoothing.
+This is a destructive operation and only changes for data points collected after the value was updated
+- set a sliding window smoothing range that is applied to the already smoothed data.
+First derivatives use this factor x2, second derivatives use x4
+- record the currently streamed frames into a video that will be saved to `./recordings`
+- load a previously recorded video that will replace the current camera stream.
+After the video finishes, the analysis is paused, and the user can switch back to the camera stream.

 > [!Important]
 > Manual exposure and white balance values were only tested on a Raspberry Pi Ubuntu system with a Logitech C920.
 Other devices are currently not supported for manual exposure control.